 The new version added many enhancements to the accessibility APIs, like

-React Native’s home screen has been refreshed!
-This new “Hello World” will greet users to the ecosystem in a more welcoming, engaging way.
+#Start Screen React Native's home screen has been refreshed!
+This new "Hello World" will greet users to the ecosystem in a more welcoming, engaging way.

 With this release, React Native has been moved to AndroidX (Android Extension library).
 As this is a major change, developers need to transfer their native code and dependencies.
 The React Native community created a temporary solution for this called “jetifier”, an AndroidX transition tool in npm format, with a react-native compatible style.

 Users are excited about the release and reflected it to be the most important RN release.

 React Native for iOS comes with CocoaPods by default.
 It is an application level dependency manager for Objective-C Cocoa projects and Swift.
 Developers are suggested to check the iOS platform code using the ‘xcworkspace’ file.
 Additionally, the Pod specifications of internal packages have been updated to make them compatible with the Xcode projects, which will assist with troubleshooting and debugging.
 Assume to make some straightforward changes to your Podfile as part of the upgrade to 0.60 to bring this support.